xuxingc/xuxingc.github.io/_pages/cv.md

 * Geometric Representation of Planar Graphs (July 2019 - October 2019)
   * Department of Computer Science, University of British Columbia
   * Supervisor: Prof. William Evans
   * We mainly focused on Contact Representation and Universal Point Sets for Planar Graphs -- These are 2 topics in Graph Drawing.
 Click [here](http://graphdrawing.org) for details about Graph Drawing.
 We tried to prove the convergence of algorithms of generating particular contact representations of planar graphs.
-Also, I've read materials for best known lower and upper bounds for Universal Point Sets.
+Also, I've tried improved bounds for [Universal Point Sets](http://cs.smith.edu/~jorourke/TOPP/P45.html#Problem.45).
   * Applications of graph drawing can be seen in ares like information visualization, VLSI design, etc.

 * Spectral Graph Theory (May 2018 - )